Convex clustering via $\ell_1$ fusion penalization: Acknowledgement

 \section{Acknowledgement}

 Radchenko's research was partially supported by NSF Grant DMS-1209057.
-Computing resources were provided by the University of Southern California Center for High Performance Computing.
+Computing resources were provided by the USC Center for High Performance Computing.
 The R code and the data sets used for producing the numerical results of Section~4 can be downloaded from \url{http://www-bcf.usc.edu/~gourab/code-bmt}.